 How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

-Most companies using Oracle Fusion Cloud have a pressing need to push the Fusion data to their Snowflake to maintain a single source of truth.
+Most companies using Oracle Fusion cloud have a pressing need to push the Fusion data to Snowflake to maintain a single source of truth.
 These companies typically come across any of the following combinations of Data Migration/ETL needs for each table they want to pull from Oracle Fusion:

 1. Type of data pull from source table - Full data pull or Incremental data pull